 Who We Interviewed

-The users we interviewed came from a variety of backgrounds, including solopreneurs managing a small number of contractors to business owners with less than 10 employees to HR professionals responsible for teams of 20-60 to operation managers with staff of more than 100.
+The users we interviewed came from a variety of backgrounds, including solopreneurs managing a small number of contractors to business owners with less than 10 employees to HR professionals responsible for teams of 20-60 to operation managers with a staff of more than 100.

 Interviewees ranged in age from early 30s to late 60s.
 They all had differing levels of payroll experience, with some having little to others with vast HR experience.

-The companies they owned or worked for ranged from small healthcare clinics to large family businesses, solo therapy and coaching practices, colleges and growing start-ups.
+The companies they owned or worked for ranged from small healthcare clinics to large family businesses, solo therapy and coaching practices, colleges, and growing start-ups.

 The interviews typically lasted 45 minutes to one hour, and we compensated interviewees for their time.